International Balance of Payments (BOP)

 The Current Account

-The trade deficit or surplus is a measure of the desirability of a country's products and services by the rest of the world.
+The trade deficit or surplus measures the desirability of a country's products and services by the rest of the world.
 The current account includes:

 - Merchandise trade, which consists of all raw materials and manufactured goods bought, sold, or given away.